Chained library

-For fear the gallows should be your end,

-And when you die the Lord will say

-And where's the book you stole away?

 It is standard for chained libraries to have the chain fitted to the corner or cover of a book.
 This is because if the chain were to be placed on the spine the book would suffer greater wear from the stress of moving it on and off the shelf.
 Because of the location of the chain attached to the book (via a ringlet) the books are housed with their spine facing away from the reader, with only the pages' fore-edges visible.
 This is so that each book can be removed and opened without needing to be turned around, hence avoiding tangling its chain.
 To remove the book from the chain, the librarian would use a key.

 The earliest example in England of a library to be endowed for use outside an institution such as a school or college was the Francis Trigge Chained Library in Grantham, Lincolnshire, established in 1598.
 The library still exists and can justifiably claim to be the forerunner of later public library systems.
 Marsh's Library in Dublin, built 1701, is another non-institutional library which is still housed in its original building.
 Here it was not the books that were chained, but rather the readers were locked into cages to prevent rare volumes from 'wandering'.
 There is also an example of a chained library in the Royal Grammar School, Guildford, as well as at Bolton School.
 Hereford Cathedral has the largest surviving chained library.
 While chaining books was a popular practice throughout Europe, it was not used in all libraries.
 The practice of chaining library books became less popular as printing increased and books became less expensive.
 Wimborne Minster in Dorset, England is yet another example of a chained library.
 It is one of the first in England and the second (demoted to third after Wells Cathedral chained library re-chained a number of their books) largest.
 It dates from 1868 and has 150 titles wrapped in lambs skin.
-Another interesting example of a chained library is Florence's sixteenth-century Laurentian Library, designed by Michelangelo for Lorenzo de Medici.
+Another interesting example of a chained library is Florence's sixteenth-century Laurentian Library, designed by Michelangelo for Lorenzo de' Medici.